mpluswow/wow-modding/GuildWars/ReadMe.md

 - All other files => AzerothCore\bin\RelWithDebInfo\lua_scripts

 ## First Login
-Ignore this ERROR at first Player login, if Player was not registered theres no next_reset date at innitial check set.
+Ignore this ERROR at first Player login.
+Player was not registered before so theres no next_reset date set at innitial check.
 After a relog it works as intended as player is now registered.

 ```